“How do I know my metal roof won’t puncture during a hailstorm?”

 - Negative preload

 - Air exfiltration measurement

-Based on the measurement collected in the final two steps, you will be able to determine the rate at which air is expected to leak through properly installed panels.
+Based on the measurement collected in the final two steps, you can determine the rate at which air is expected to leak through properly installed panels.

 ASTM E1646 – Standard Test Method for Water Penetration of Exterior Metal Roof Panel Systems by Uniform Static Air Pressure Difference